chenchenzi/chenzixu/content/resources/3asr/sr5.md

 {{< figure library="true" src="bora_fa.png" title="Time-aligned phones for `sp_Panduro_BOR001_20250217_088.wav`" style="width: 10%">}}

 With such a small training corpus (~1.55 hours), the resulting alignment is surprisingly good.
 Although in the example above, the alignment for the bilabial nasal /m/ and vowel /u/ is off.

+## 5.4 Next steps

+The [Bora DoReCo dataset](https://doreco.huma-num.fr/languages/bora1263) may help us improve the mini acoustic model with more speech data from more speakers. (coming soon)